antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Pickle-Rick.md

 - **-sC** to run default **nmap** scripts that check for common vulnerabilities.
 - **-oA** to save all the results into three different file types (normal, grepable, XML) to make it easier to search through data later if needs be.
 It is also good for future-proofing my work if I accidentally close the terminal.

+>[!NOTE]
-> **NOTE** : I understand that for this CTF, saving the output may not have been necessary but I know it is good practice to do so.
+>I understand that for this CTF, saving the output may not have been necessary but I know it is good practice to do so.

 <img width="740" height="111" alt="image" src="https://github.com/user-attachments/assets/3b4b5dca-e474-4fcf-8056-36ecdada91c0" />